Markets want clear decision from presidential vote

 The stock market "has been directionless over the last few weeks because of uncertainty about what fiscal and tax policy looks like next year," said Perry Piazza, director of investment strategy at Contango Capital Advisors in San Francisco.
 "You could argue that just having the uncertainty behind us could lead to a bit of a relief rally."

-Investors not only want a clear cut victory in Tuesday's election, but clarity on how the next president will work with political rivals to avoid the fiscal cliff.
+Investors not only want a clear cut victory in Tuesday's election but clarity on how the next U.S. president will work with political rivals to avoid the fiscal cliff.

 "The American people know it is essential for Washington to reach agreement and solve the big problems facing this country -- especially on our growing national debt and deficits as well as immigration," said Bob Greifeld, chief executive officer at NASDAQ OMX.
 "Without compromise, an enduring uncertainty will continue causing corporations to husband their cash, delay capital investments, and suppress hiring."

-Obama backed the sweeping financial reforms and tougher bank regulation contained in the Dodd-Frank act, while Romney has talked about repealing it.

-"It's important to just get the rules done and get the standards in place," Bair said.
-"We have a resilient system.
-I think banks can deal with whatever the rules are, but we need to get the rules finalized."

-Whoever wins will also have some sway over monetary policy, even though the Federal Reserve is theoretically independent from the government.
-A Romney victory would put the status of Federal Reserve Chairman Ben Bernanke in doubt.
+Whoever wins, the president will also have some sway over monetary policy, even though the Federal Reserve is theoretically independent from the government.
+A Romney victory would throw the status of Federal Reserve Chairman Ben Bernanke into doubt.

-Romney has said he would replace Bernanke, whose dovish monetary policy has been a helped propel the gains in both U.S. bond and stock prices in recent years.
+Romney has said he would replace Bernanke, whose dovish monetary policy has been a pillar of the gains in both U.S. bond and stock prices in the recent years.

 A Romney victory may increase interest-rate volatility, said Tom Sowanick, co-president and chief investment officer at OmniVest Group LLC in Princeton, New Jersey.
-On the other hand, if Obama gets four more years in the White House the current policy of quantitative easing may accelerate, Sowanick said.
+If Obama gets four more years in the White House the current policy of quantitative easing may accelerate, Sowanick said.

-Investors might want to watch gold prices, which "should reflect new policies more decisively than other assets," said Matthew Rubin, head of investment strategy at Neuberger Berman.

-An Obama win would likely lift gold amid fears that more easy Fed policy could spur inflation, he said, while gold prices would probably fall sharply if Romney were to prevail.
-Gold jumped nearly 2 percent to more than $1,700 an ounce on Tuesday as traders bet Obama would win a second term.

 Unlike in 2000, Ohio instead of Florida is expected to be the proving ground for taking the White House.
 At issue is whether the Obama administration's bailout of the auto industry will carry the day or whether Romney will maximize turnout in the Ohio suburbs.